ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

             2. 1d4 **Clockwork horrors**
             3. 2d4 wolves
             5. 1d6 **Anglers**.
 Like the Bassians, but with an anglerfish head instead of the head of a bass.
-    - What?: Roll on this encounter table again, If #1 or #2, do not increment the Vorpal Vale counter.
+    - What?: Roll on this encounter table again, If #1, #2, or #3, do not increment the Vorpal Vale Curse.
 If #1, the "Who" in question are resting, whether camping or a brief respite.

 ## Locations within the Vorpal Vale